AdisheshBalaji/Epoch_Spring_Camp/MegaTask/README.md

 # Multimodal Emotion Classification

 This project implements a deep learning system for classifying human emotions using both audio data (processed as spectrograms) and text transcripts generated from speech.
-The system leverages Convolutional Neural Networks (CNNs) for audio processing and Recurrent Neural Networks (RNNs) for text analysis, with a multimodal fusion approach to combine both modalities.
+The system leverages Convolutional Neural Networks (CNNs) for audio processing and Recurrent Neural Networks (RNNs) for text analysis, with a multimodal fusion approach to combine both.

 ## Project Overview